theduke55/CS-1400/README.md

 # CS-1400
 This repository contains all of the assignments completed during the Fundamentals of Computer Programming course which focused primarily on using Java.

-Assignment 1 -
+Assignment 1 - First "Hello World".

-Assignment 2 -
+Assignment 2 - Retirement calculator.

-Assignment 3 -
+Assignment 3 - Higher/lower number guessing game.

-Assignment 4 -
+Assignment 4 - Pig Latin Translator.

-Assignment 5 -
+Assignment 5 - Rock, Paper, Scissors game using command line.

-Assignment 6 -

-Assignment 7 -
+Assignment 7 - Yahtzee game using command line.

-Assignment 8 -
+Assignment 8 - Connect 4 game using command line.

-Assignment 9 -

-Assignment 10 -
+Assignment 10 - Rock, Paper, Scissors game using a GUI interface.

 Assignment 11 - Basic bank emulating program where the user can get account information, make deposits, and withdraw funds.